ScottSchaen/excel-vba-macros/README.md

 ```

 ## Formula Check
 With a single click this macro will select all cells containing a formula on the active sheet.
 This is useful if you’re going to publish or share a spreadsheet and want the values hard coded.
+After running it, you can look at the status bar (bottom right) to see how many cells/formulas are selected.

 ```bas
 On Error GoTo err